Skip to content

 Russian Blue Fur Texture

 Uniquely, their hairs sit at a 45° angle.
-Because of this, you can use your finger to draw patterns along your cat’s back that will actually stay visible until you wipe them away.
+Because of this, you can use your finger to draw patterns along your cat’s back that will stay visible until you wipe them away.

 Are Russian Blue Cats Hypoallergenic?